 Placed properly, multiple tags effectively mitigate body effects and increase the accuracy by a factor of 4.
-Fixing a tag to avoid misplacements and disorientations is necessary, but it may not be sufficient.
-For a fine grain scenario like ours $(1 \times 1 \text{ m grid})$, single tags $\{a\}, \{b\}, \{c\}, \{d\}$ lead to a rather moderate accuracy (40%).
+Fixing a tag to avoid misplacements and disorientations is necessary, but it may not be sufficient to achieve a high localization accuracy.
+For a fine grain scenario like ours (1×1m grid), single tags {a},{b},{c},{d} lead to a rather moderate accuracy (40%).
 This relatively low performance is due to external effects such as multipath and body absorption that create ambiguities (locations having similar fingerprints).
-The figure shows that utilizing four fixed tags can improve the average accuracy to values around 88% (4 times more than single tags that are carelessly attached).
+Figure 15(b) shows that utilizing two fixed tags improves the localization accuracy to values around 70%, and four fixed tags can improve the average accuracy to values around 88% (4 times more than single tags that are carelessly attached).
 It is important to highlight that the diminishing returns pattern validates the laboratory results.